grew-nlp/grew_doc/content/usage/grew_server.md

  * `sample_id`
  * `sent_id`
  * `user_id`

-**NB:** The graph are left unchanged in the project.
-If you want to replace old graphs with the new graphs, use `applyRules` service.

 The CoNLL output contains special metadata listing nodes and edges that were changed by the rules applications:
  * for each modified node, a metadata `modified_node` is added with the id of the node and the list of features modified by the rule